BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Input parameters

-Most routines described in Section~\ref{routines} will use this structure as an argument in order to have an easy access to the run parameters.
+Most routines described in Section~\ref{sec:routines} will use this structure as an argument in order to have an easy access to the run parameters.
 Depending on the choices of the parameters, some of them can be irrelevant for a given run and will therefore not be taken into account, and no error message will be displayed for the irrelevant/unused parameters.
+Error messages are displayed if some parameter is out of its allowed range, automatically cancelling the run.